wrightben/math/README.md

 ---

 <sup>1</sup> I think a problem *with* my math textbook is that it includes many math problems without their corresponding instructions for solving.
 Even the answers aren't included.
-Modern user experience and performance psychology are missing from these books, which is frustrating because they're supposed to be instructional, they're bizarrely expensive, and they're supposedly edited and published every year.
+Modern user experience and performance psychology are missing from these books, which is frustrating because they're supposed to be instructional, and they're supposedly edited and published every year.
+Plus, they're bizarrely expensive.